AI Cybersecurity: Securing AI with Zero Trust and Managing MCP Identity Risks

 AI Has Redefined the Enterprise Control Boundary

 The traditional perimeter assumed that authenticated users operated within defined network segments.
-AI systems do not operate within that model.
-They move laterally across APIs, orchestration layers, and distributed cloud environments.
-They inherit permissions through chained calls.
-They operate through non-human identities at machine speed.
+AI systems move laterally across APIs and orchestration layers at machine speed, making insights from best threat intelligence platforms increasingly critical.

 MCP as an Interoperability Layer Without Governance Depth